cmhollins2022/C-Sharp-First-Steps-Practice/First-Steps.md

 **What is an array?**
 An array is a sequence of individual data elements accessible through a single variable name.
 You use a zero-based numeric index to access each element of an array.
 (Like a list)

-Step 1 - Declare a new array
+Step 1 - Declare a new array:

 ```string[] fraudulentOrdersIDs = new string[3];```